 Colonel Richard Hambleton was also in the Territorial Army which he joined in 1979 as a private soldier.
 He was commissioned in May 1982 into the Royal Corps of Transport and has held a number of appointments including commanding The Scottish Transport Regiment RLC and on promotion to Colonel commanding 1 Logistic Support Group.
 He finished his ‘second career’ in the Territorial Army as senior advisor on Reserve matters to the Director Royal Logistic Corps and was a member of the Royal Logistic Corps Management Board.
 He was awarded the Queen’s Volunteer Reserves Medal in the 2009 Queen’s Birthday Honours for services to the Territorial Army.

-He lives in Shropshire, is single, and enjoys travel, shooting, cycling, motor cycling and flying light aircraft, although not necessarily all at the same time.
+He lives in Shropshire, is married, and enjoys travel, shooting, cycling, motor cycling and flying light aircraft, although not necessarily all at the same time.